GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 Now we can go back and see that *gen0* is the cheapest generator, but it also has the smallest maximum power output, so it needs help to provide full load demand, and apparently, even though the fixed cost of *gen2* is almost double, the generator has to produce so much power that its cheaper unit cost outweighs this.
 So it checks out.
 We can also make sure that the minimum up and down times are met.
 Finally, we can check that each generator, if active, is always within its permitted limits.
 If we find that one of these constraints is not being met, we immediately know which constraint in the model code we need to take a second look at.

 Let us look at another example.
 Remember that in the model we combined all the power values with our given load demand into one parameter.
 By looking at this, we can see if the load demand is actually being met and which source contributed to it at each hour.
 If we were to use the Stacked Bar Chart again, we would not be able to easily compare the amount of load demand with the sum of the power sources.
-To do this, we change the type back to Stacked Bar Chart and then click the **plus icon to add a new view.
+To do this, we change the type again to Stacked Bar Chart and then click the **plus icon** to add a new view.
 Under the *Combo Chart* tab we can specify that we want the load demand to be displayed as a line chart and that it should not be included in the stack.
 You should end up with the following image:

 <div align="center"> <img src="rapit_prototyping/output_load_balance.png" alt="input section"/> </div>